What We Learned from Arizona Sports Betting’s First Revenue Reports

 Another standout element of Arizona’s first revenue reports was the taxes collected by the ADG in September and October.

-Operators in the state offered more than $31 million in free bets and promotional credits in September as the market opened.
+Operators in the state offered more than $31 million in bonus bets and promotional credits in September as the market opened.
 As a result, Arizona took in $31,393 in taxes for September, all from the retail betting locations at Chase Field and the Footprint Center.

-Operators get a tax break on the free bets and promotional credits they offer during the first five years of sports betting in Arizona.
+Operators get a tax break on the bonus bets and promotional credits they offer during the first five years of sports betting in Arizona.
 That tax break is up to 20% of their gross wagers for the first two years.

 DraftKings the Biggest Winner in Arizona So Far